 Visual effects (VFX) is the art of combining computer-generated imagery (CG) with live-action pictures.
-Think of the dinosaurs in Jurassic World: Fallen Kingdom or the final battle in Avengers: Infinity War.
+Think of the dinosaurs in Jurassic World: Dominion or the final battle in Avengers: Infinity War.
 If a scene in a film can't be captured on camera, it's made through the ingenuity of VFX.
-The picture in the UK The UK is an international leader in the VFX industry.
-DNEG won the VFX Oscar for First Man in 2019.
-The year before, DNEG and Framestore received the award for Blade Runner 2049.
+The picture in the UK The UK is an international leader in the VFX industry, ILM (Industrial Light and Magic), most famous for their work on the Star Wars films has won 16 Oscars; DNEG has won 7, the most recent being the VFX Oscar for Dune: Part One in 2022; Framestore has won a host of VFX awards for TV and films including No Time to Die, Top Gun: Maverick, and Paddington, and Union VFX won a BAFTA in 2024 for their work on Poor Things.
 These companies, based in the UK, with other studios around the world, are internationally renowned for their quality and innovation.
-Almost all the UK companies that create VFX for the feature film industry (98%) are based in London.
+Almost all the UK companies that create VFX for the feature film industry are based in London.
 However, VFX is also used in television, advertising and games, so there are opportunities for VFX careers wherever those are made.
 VFX is increasingly being used in virtual reality for architecture, training and healthcare too.
 Cardiff, Glasgow, Belfast, Manchester, Brighton, Bournemouth and Bristol are all places where VFX is made.
 The VFX skills spectrum You can think of VFX as being on a spectrum, with arts-based roles at one end and STEM (science, technology, engineering and maths) roles at the other.
 Many roles require both sets of skills.